10 Different Types of Squirrels in Canada

 by aafromaa is licensed under CC BY 2.0

-Douglas squirrels are a lively and energetic species resembling American red squirrels.
+Douglas squirrels are lively and energetic species that resemble American red squirrels.
 These brilliantly colored rodents are among the different types of squirrels in Canada.

 Douglas squirrels have rust-colored or tawny-orange bellies and a reddish-brown or greyish covering on their backs.